1856 United States presidential election: Republican Party nomination

-Republican candidates gallery

 The Republican Party was formed in early 1854 to oppose the Kansas-Nebraska Act.
 During the midterm elections of 1854–1855, the Republican Party was one of the patchwork of anti-administration parties contesting the election, but they were able to win thirteen seats in the House of Representatives for the 34th Congress.
 However, the party collaborated with other disaffected groups and gradually absorbed them.
 In the elections of 1855, the Republican Party won three governorships.

 The first Republican National Convention was held in the Musical Fund Hall in Philadelphia, Pennsylvania, on June 17 to 19, 1856.
 The convention approved an anti-slavery platform that called for congressional sovereignty in the territories, an end to polygamy in Mormon settlements, and federal assistance for a transcontinental railroad—a political outcome of the Pacific Railroad Surveys.
 John C. Frémont, John McLean, William Seward, Salmon Chase, and Charles Sumner all were considered by those at the convention, but the latter three requested that their names be withdrawn.
 Seward and Chase did not feel that the party was yet sufficiently organized to have a realistic chance of taking the White House and were content to wait until the next election.
 Sumner was in no fit condition to run after being violently assaulted on the Senate floor a month before the convention.
 McLean's name was initially withdrawn by his manager Rufus Spalding, but the withdrawal was rescinded at the strong behest of the Pennsylvania delegation led by Thaddeus Stevens.
 Kentucky was the only southern state to have a delegation at the convention.
 Frémont was nominated for president overwhelmingly on the formal ballot, and William L. Dayton was nominated for vice president over Abraham Lincoln.